drpdr/vault-java-driver/README.md

 tests are any that can be run in isolation, with no external dependencies.
 Integration tests are those which require a Vault server instance (at least a Dev Server) up and running.

-Unit tests are located under the `src/test` directory, and can be run with the Grade `unitTest` task.
+Unit tests are located under the `src/test` directory, and can be run with the Gradle `unitTest` task.

 Integration tests are located under the `src/test-integration` directory, and can be run with the